camchenry/camchenry-remix/posts/typescript-type-guards.md

 ---
 title: "How To Do Anything in TypeScript With Type Guards"
 summary: "Type guards are conditional checks that allow types to be narrowed from general types to more specific ones.
-With type guards, we do perform run-time type checking and ensure that code is safe."
+With type guards, we do run-time type checking and ensure that code is safe."
 publishedAt: "2021-11-01"
 tags:
   - typescript